 However, if you are applying as a battered or abused spouse (or a spouse whose child was abused), you must:

 This means that if you are not married to your partner (for example, you are just living together or are engaged), you will not be eligible for VAWA immigration relief.
 If the relative who is abusing you is not a permanent resident or U.S. citizen, VAWA relief is not available to you.
-Additionally, VAWA does not offer protection for people in same-sex marriages, civil unions, or other such relationships.
+Additionally, VAWA does not offer protection for people in civil unions or other such relationships.

 Similarly, if you are battered or abused by your parents and you are over 21 (or your U.S. citizen child has abused you but is under 21) you cannot VAWA self-petition.